The Suite Life of Zack & Cody

-The Suite Life of Zack & Cody is an American sitcom created by Danny Kallis and Jim Geoghan.
-The series aired on Disney Channel from March 18, 2005, to September 1, 2008.
-The series was nominated for an Emmy Award three times and was also nominated for a Nickelodeon Kids' Choice Award three times.
+The Suite Life of Zack & Cody is an American teen sitcom created by Danny Kallis and Jim Geoghan that aired on Disney Channel from March 18, 2005, to September 1, 2008.
+The series was nominated twice for the Primetime Emmy Award for Outstanding Children's Program.

 The series is primarily set at the Tipton Hotel in Boston and centers on Zack and Cody Martin (Dylan and Cole Sprouse), a set of twin brothers who live in the hotel's suite.
 The series' other main characters include the Tipton hotel's heiress London Tipton (Brenda Song), the hotel's candy counter girl Maddie Fitzpatrick (Ashley Tisdale), the manager, Mr. Marion Moseby (Phill Lewis), and the boys' single mother who is also the Hotel's lounge singer, Carey Martin (Kim Rhodes).
 The series is the third Disney Channel Original to have more than 65 episodes, after That's So Raven and Kim Possible.

-The Suite Life launched a sequel series, also starring the Sprouse twins in their respective roles as Zack and Cody, called The Suite Life on Deck, which aired on Disney Channel from 2008 to 2011.
-A TV movie based on both series, The Suite Life Movie, premiered on Disney Channel on March 25, 2011.
+The Suite Life launched a sequel series, also starring the Sprouse twins in their respective roles as Zack and Cody, called The Suite Life on Deck, which aired on Disney Channel for a further three seasons from 2008 to 2011.
+A television film based on both series, The Suite Life Movie, premiered on Disney Channel on March 25, 2011.

 Premise

-The series centers on Zack and Cody Martin, 12-year-old twin brothers who live in the luxurious Tipton Hotel in Boston, where their mother Carey sings and performs in the hotel lounge.
+The series centers on Zack and Cody Martin, 12-year-old twin brothers who live in the luxurious Tipton Hotel in Boston, where their divorced mother Carey sings and performs in the hotel lounge.
 The identical twins often cause mischief at their residence.
 The series also follows the hotel owner's teenage daughter London Tipton (a parody of Paris Hilton), the hotel's candy-counter girl, Maddie Fitzpatrick, and Mr. Moseby, the hotel manager, who is often the foil to Zack and Cody's schemes.

-The show is often set at the Tipton Hotel, but has other settings such as Zack and Cody's school, Cheevers High, and Maddie and London's private school, Our Lady of Perpetual Sorrow Catholic.
+The show is often set at the Tipton Hotel, but has other settings such as Zack and Cody's school, Cheevers High, and Maddie and London's private Catholic school, Our Lady of Perpetual Sorrow.
 Zack and Cody often get in trouble and come up with ideas to get out of it.
-In the 3rd season the show is also set at the store Zack and Cody work for: Paul Revere Mini Mart, and the camp that Maddie works for: Camp Heaven on Earth.
+In the 3rd season, the show is also set at the store Zack and Cody work for: Paul Revere Mini Mart, and the camp that Maddie works for: Camp Heaven on Earth.